Thedustbustr/Carpet-Extra-Extras/README.md

 ## Carpet Extra Extras Rules:
 ### trackEnderPearls
-Tracks all thrown Ender Pearls on the server; this or `enderPearlChunkLoadingFix` must be enabled for `/log pearls` to work.
+Tracks all thrown Ender Pearls on the server; this must be enabled for `/log pearls` to work.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`